tidwall/gjson/README.md

 ## Get nested array values

-Suppose you want all the last names from the following json:
+Suppose you want all the last names from the following JSON:

 ```json
 {